Connecting People for Fun and Profit with Minimal Effort

 A follower is in contrast to a connector someone who only listens, never answers or makes connections.

-Followers only amplify what their leaders say or they try to connect with the leader/influencer all the time.
-At the end of the day they may get an autograph like on a signed book.
+At the end of the day they may get the equivalent an autograph like on a signed book.

 I still manage to reply to every single comment on my blog on most days, unless it’s typical monologue comment not asking for a reply at all.